Pyrgulina

 Pyrgulina is a small genus of very small sea snails, pyramidellid gastropod mollusks or micromollusks.
-This genus is currently placed in the subfamily Chrysallidinae of the family Odostomiidae.
+This genus is currently placed in the tribe Chrysallidini in the subfamily Odostomiinae of the family Odostomiidae.

 General description

 The whorls of the teleoconch are sculptured similarly throughout.
 Varices are absent.
 The shell is marked with strong axial ribs which extend from the summit to the umbilical area The spiral markings consist of impressed lines.
 The fine, incised spiral striations are subequally spaced and present at the intercostal spaces between the sutures and on the base of the whorls.

 Species

 Species within the genus Pyrgulina include: